Economic Development

 Dina Alborno

-Dina Alborno is a senior analyst with Economist Impact's Policy & Insights team based in London, working with Europe and Middle East-based clients in support of their public policy-related initiatives.
-Her recent research has focused on trade and globalisation, including themes such as migration governance and economic opportunities for refugees, in addition to environmental sustainability and climate change, including topics such as the sustainable management of shared water resources and youth priorities for sustainability.
+Dina Alborno is a manager with Economist Impact's Policy & Insights team based in London, working with Europe and Middle East-based clients in support of their public policy-related initiatives.
+Her recent research has focused on trade and globalisation, including themes such as migration governance and economic opportunities for refugees, in addition to environmental sustainability and climate change, including topics such as climate resilience in cities and youth priorities for sustainability.
 Dina holds a bachelor’s degree in Politics, Philosophy and Economics from the University of Oxford.

 Migration has always been a powerful engine of prosperity for individuals and the countries between which they move, filling key gaps in labour markets in destination countries and channelling vital financial resources to origin countries through remittance flows.
 Migration dynamics are subject to continual shifts, driven by relative economic performance of countries, technological change and demographic transition.
 Ageing populations and rising educational attainment lead populations in destination economies to desire higher-paid roles, while higher-wage migration is required in Asia to fill labour market gaps.
 The combination of migration’s essentiality to origin and destination countries and its changing flows require all stakeholders, including governments, employers and workers, to continually monitor and respond to new opportunities and risks.
 Low-wage migrants are vulnerable to multiple forms of exploitation which may worsen over time as they move to different locations or access new segments of the labour market.